EciStg/order-placement/order/README.md

                 },

                 "itemsCount": {
-                  "description": "number of shipping carriers in the collection", "type": "number",
+                  "description": "number of shipping methods in the collection", "type": "number",
                   "minimum": 1,
                   "maximum": 1000